OpenHFT/Chronicle-Engine/docs/high-level.md

 transaction id is as an offset, as the transaction-id may not necessary be a time stamp.

 #### Channel Id: <unique channel id>
-Currently implemented as a number, but this will shortly changed to a String, this string will become the service name.
+Currently implemented as a number, but this will shortly changed to a String, this String will become the service name.

 ----------------------------------

-##### Example of the above
+## Example Header

 ```
 type: MAP